The Cambridge guide to buying a home

 Look online, in the local press and visit your local estate agent.
 When you find the home you’re looking for, visit it more than once and take notes and pictures if you can.
 It’s also a good idea to take a friend or relative with you, as they may notice things you don’t.

-Once you’ve decided you want to buy, tell the estate agent how much you’re willing to pay.
+Once you’ve decided you want to buy, tell the Estate Agent how much you’re willing to pay.
 Remember that you don’t have to offer the asking price.
 Negotiate!
-Remember to ask what fixtures and fittings are included, such as carpets, curtains and light fittings.
+Ask what fixtures and fittings are included, such as carpets, curtains and light fittings.
 If your offer is declined, don’t be discouraged as you may be able to negotiate further.
-If it’s accepted, ask the estate agent to take the property off the market.
+If it’s accepted, ask the Estate Agent to take the property off the market.

-You will need a solicitor to complete the legal requirements during the mortgage application and house buying process.
+You will need a Solicitor to complete the legal requirements during the mortgage application and house buying process.
 At the Cambridge we operate an Approved Solicitor Panel.
-This panel is made up of Solicitors from across East Anglia and other parts of England that we have worked with before and trust to act on your behalf.
+This panel is made up of Solicitors from across East Anglia and other parts of England to act on your behalf.

 If you appoint a firm that is not on our panel, we will require our own partner solicitor to act on our behalf.
 You will be responsible for our legal fees in addition to your own legal fees.